Those who know Your name will put their trust in You, for You, Lord, have not forsaken those who seek You. Psalm 9:10

 29 When he had said these words, the Jews departed, having a great dispute among themselves.

-30 Paul stayed two whole years in his own rented house and received all who were coming to him, 31 preaching the Kingdom of God, and teaching the things concerning the Lord Jesus Christ with all boldness, without hindrance.
+30 Paul stayed two entire years in his own rented house and received everyone who came to him, 31 preaching the Kingdom of God and teaching the things concerning the Lord Jesus Christ with all boldness and without hindrance.

 For the Chief Musician.
 Set to “The Death of the Son.”
 A Psalm by David.

-1 I will give thanks to the Lord with my whole heart.
+1 I will give thanks to you, O Lord with my whole heart.

 I will tell of all your marvelous works.